odarroyo/opseestools/README.md

 Example 10: example demonstrating the use of new commands in v0.6.
 These allow generating 3D RC Frame buildings regular in plan and height.
 The example creates a 3 story building and runs a pushover in under 80 lines of code.

+Example 11: example demonstrating the use of new commands in v0.6.
+These allow generating 2D RC Frame buildings.
+The example creates a 2 story building and runs a pushover in under 40 lines of code.

 ## Function help

 Each function has a docstring with help for the function, detailing the inputs and outputs.